wp-plugins/dukagate/readme.txt

 == Changelog ==

 = 3.7 =
-There are akit if things we have changed
+There are afew things we have changed

 * External directories.
 We now store files, invoices and uploads in the wp-content directory and not in the plugin directory.
 * User registration.
 You can now register users and allow them to see their own order logs
 * Bank and mobile money payment options